-The Aqua-Hot heating system operates off the motorhome's diesel tank.
-Keep in mind that the Aqua-Hot fuel tube is located higher in the diesel tank than the motorhome's engine fuel in order to prevent complete depletion of the diesel fuel tank.
+The Aqua-Hot heating system operates off the motor home's diesel tank.
+Keep in mind that the Aqua-Hot fuel tube is located higher in the diesel tank than the motor home's engine fuel in order to prevent complete depletion of the diesel fuel tank.
 BE SURE AN ADEQUATE AMOUNT OF FUEL IS IN THE TANK BEFORE DRY CAMPING.

-DO NOT operate the diesel burner and/or the electric heating element without the water and anti-freeze solution in the Aqua-Hot's boiler tank.
+DO NOT operate the diesel burner and/or the electric heating element without the water and propylene glycol solution in the Aqua-Hot's boiler tank.
 Failure to do so will cause SERIOUS DAMAGE to the heater.